-defining, developing and updating the methodologies underlying the various internal management models inherent in the Group's market and counterparty risk profile, in coordination with the business control units (BCUs) of the individual business units for the appropriate methodologies to be shared;

-- monitoring and validating the production of market and counterparty risk measurements for each business unit, Group company and for the Group as a whole; - defining the structure of operating limits for market and counterparty risk in compliance with the Group's risk measurement system and for the purpose of financial instruments holding, by verifying the methodological alignment of their overall structure with the Group's risk objectives; - monitoring the limits established by the Board of Directors of the Parent Company in relation to market and counterparty risk at all delegated levels and verifying the application of corrective actions taken due to any overdrafts or other vulnerable factors that emerge when monitoring risk; - defining risk assessment and measurement methods for new financial instruments (product approval process); - defining, determining and validating the methodologies chosen for aspects relating to the fair value of financial instruments traded by the Group: valuation models, usage criteria and hierarchy of pricing sources, rules, variables and methodologies feeding into market parameters, criteria and rules for fair value hierarchy classification; - controlling and validating the designation at fair value of financial instruments contained in the trading book and in the financial assets of the banking book;
+- defining, developing and updating the methodologies underlying the various internal management models inherent in the Group's market and counterparty risk profile; - monitoring and validating the production of market and counterparty risk measurements for each business unit, Group company and for the Group as a whole; - defining the structure of operating limits for market and counterparty risk in compliance with the Group's risk measurement system and for the purpose of financial instruments holding, by verifying the methodological alignment of their overall structure with the Group's risk objectives; - monitoring the limits established by the board of directors of the Parent company in relation to market and counterparty risk at all delegated levels and verifying the application of corrective actions taken due to any overdrafts or other vulnerable factors that emerge when monitoring risk; - defining risk assessment and measurement methods for new financial instruments (product approval process);

-- controlling and validating the market parameters used to assess and measure the risk of financial instruments held by the Group; - validating P&L data at mark-to-market on the basis of fair value control activities carried out directly and first-level control activities carried out by the BUCs of the individual business units; - defining, developing and updating the internal Trading Book market risk model for regulatory purposes and the internal model for counterparty risk in compliance with qualitative and quantitative requirements set out by the Supervisory Authorities; - quantifying market risk scenario analyses and stress tests for operational and regulatory purposes. - Carry out financial checks over the activities of business units.
+- defining, determining and validating the methodologies chosen for aspects relating to the fair value of financial instruments traded by the Group: valuation models, usage criteria and hierarchy of pricing sources, rules, variables and methodologies feeding into market parameters, criteria and rules for fair value hierarchy classification; - controlling and validating the designation at fair value of financial instruments contained in the Trading Book and in the financial assets of the Banking Book; - controlling and validating the market parameters used to assess and measure the risk of financial instruments held by the Group; - validating P&L data at mark-to-market on the basis of fair value control activities carried out directly and first-level control activities carried out by the BUCs of the individual business units; - defining, developing and updating the internal Trading Book market risk model for regulatory purposes and the internal model for counterparty risk in compliance with qualitative and quantitative requirements set out by the Supervisory authorities; - quantifying market risk scenario analyses and stress tests for operational and regulatory purposes. - carry out financial checks over the activities of business units.

-Operational and Other Risks has the task of:
+Operational and other Risks has the task of:

-- defining, developing and updating operational risk measurement models, with the internal model being monitored against the qualitative and quantitative requirements set out by the Supervisory Authorities; - coordinating the data collection process for operational losses, the risk assessment process as well as the process used to identify the more critical operational areas on the basis of scenario analyses; - monitoring the measurements of internal capital in relation to operational risks for each business unit and for the Group in its entirety (Operational VaR);

-- quantifying the effects of the Group's operational-risk mitigating actions on absorbed economic capital; - defining, implementing, managing and updating the mathematical/statistical algorithms underlying the various measurement models and quantifying the scenario analyses and stress tests on operational risks; - carrying out the process for the validation and preparation of the final report for the Operational Risk internal model, to be submitted to the Risk Committee for approval; - identifying reputational risks inherent in the overall range of Group activities - developing models to monitor 'other' Second Pillar measureble 'risks'. - Developing statistical-mathematical risk models partly in support of other organisational units.
+- defining, developing and updating operational risk measurement models, with the internal model being monitored against the qualitative and quantitative requirements set out by the Supervisory authorities; - coordinating the data collection process for operational losses, the risk assessment process as well as the process used to identify the more critical operational areas on the basis of scenario analyses; - monitoring the measurements of internal capital in relation to operational risks for each business unit and for the Group in its entirety (Operational VaR); - quantifying the effects of the Group's operational-risk mitigating actions on absorbed economic capital; - defining, implementing, managing and updating the mathematical/statistical algorithms underlying the various measurement models and quantifying the scenario analyses and stress tests on operational risks; - carrying out the process for the validation and preparation of the final report for the Operational risk internal model, to be submitted to the risk committee for approval; - identifying reputational risks inherent in the overall range of Group activities; - developing models to monitor 'other' Second Pillar measurable 'risks'; - developing statistical-mathematical risk models partly in support of other organisational units.